 St. Ann’s Coronavirus (COVID-19) Prevention and Response

 Like so many of you, St. Ann’s Leadership Team is closely monitoring the novel coronavirus (COVID-19) currently spreading across most of the U.S. and the world.
-To date, our community has not been directly affected.

 As always in all we do, the safety and well-being of our residents is our highest priority.
 We care deeply for every one of our residents, staff, volunteers, and others associated with St. Ann’s.

-Immediate Changes to Protect Our Residents
+Ongoing Changes to Protect Our Residents

-Restricting All Visitors For the Foreseeable Future: The most effective way to prevent the introduction of COVID-19 into our community is to limit exposure to people who may be infected.
+Scheduling All Visitors For the Foreseeable Future: The most effective way to prevent the introduction of COVID-19 into our community is to limit exposure to people who may be infected.

 Screening of and Limitations on Essential Personnel: All essential delivery staff will be restricted to a single entrance secured by the Maintenance.
 Other essential staff, including physicians, Hospice staff, and other medical providers, including our pharmacists, will be allowed to enter to provide the care necessary to our residents.
 They will be screened for fever and respiratory symptoms according to the CDC and State of Michigan guidelines.